 - Hybrid Resumes: The hybrid resume is a format that allows those interested in job transition or career change to leverage their valuable work experience by highlighting key accomplishments from their entire career early in the resume format.
 A hybrid resume is a modern cross between a chronological resume and a functional resume.

 - Targeted Resume: A targeted resume focuses on a specific job opening.
 The targeted resume is written to highlight the skills and experiences relevant to a particular position.

 Ready to begin creating YOUR resume?
 Get started with the basics….Resume Building.

 Once you’ve written your resume, share it with 2-3 professionals who can give you quality, constructive feedback BEFORE you submit it to an employer.

 Who can assist you at CFCC?
-Reach out to English Department faculty, Career Development staff, Learning Lab personnel and ask them to look over your resume.
+Reach out to English Department faculty, Career Development staff, Learning Lab personnel, or Department Faculty and ask them to preview your resume and/or portfolio.